Metals · 2024

 +Is there Zinc in Lakewood, CO tap water?

-Yes — Lakewood, CO's 2024 Consumer Confidence Report lists Zinc at 2.5 ug/L. Lakewood, CO's 2024 Zinc measurement is below the federal limit of 5 ug/L (MCL).
+Yes — Lakewood, CO's 2024 Consumer Confidence Report lists Zinc at 2.5 ug/L. Lakewood, CO's 2024 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?